The qualifications for entry depend on the training route you choose.

 Alternatively, you may be able to enter accountancy training with an employer if you have 4-5 Highers plus National 5 English and Maths.
 Some accountancy companies, including Deloitte and KPMG, now run entry schemes or programmes for school leavers who achieve good grades in a group of Highers.
 See More Information for information on these programmes and links to the companies' websites.

 Another alternative is to start as a trainee accounting technician.
 There are no set entry requirements but most employers prefer at least 3 or 4 subjects at National 5 including English and Maths.
 Some employers prefer candidates with 2 or more Highers.
 Modern Apprenticeships in accounting may be available in your area.
 Once qualified as an accounting technician you can go on to full accountancy training.

-If you enter accounting technician training with a Higher National Diploma (HND) you will probably get exemptions from certain exams.
+If you enter accounting technician training with an HND you will probably get exemptions from certain exams.

 For entry to an HND course you need 1-2 Highers plus some subjects at National 5.